-Ron George, M.D. is Assistant Professor of Anesthesia at Dalhousie University and a staff anesthesiologist in the Department of Women’s & Obstetric Anesthesia at the IWK Health Centre.
-His areas of clinical and research interest include labour & postoperative analgesia, complications and side effects of neuraxial anesthesia and airway management.Dr.
-George has received a number of recent research awards: the Society for Obstetric Anesthesia and Perinatology Zuspan Award for collaborative research with obstetrics and gynecology colleagues; the Dick Smith Post-doctoral Clinical Research Award at Duke University; and the Best Obstetric Anesthesia Paper at the Canadian Anesthesiologists’ Society (CAS) Meeting 2007 (Co-Author).
+Ron George, M.D., is a professor of anesthesia at Dalhousie University in Nova Scotia, Canada, and a staff anesthesiologist in the Department of Women’s and Obstetric Anesthesia at the Izaak Walton Killam (IWK) Health Centre.
+His areas of clinical and research interest include labor and postoperative analgesia, complications and side effects of neuraxial anesthesia, and airway management.
+Ron has received a number of research awards, including the Society for Obstetric Anesthesia and Perinatology Zuspan Award for collaborative research with obstetrics and gynecology colleagues, the Dick Smith Post-doctoral Clinical Research Award at Duke University, and the award for Best Obstetric Anesthesia Paper at the Canadian Anesthesiologists’ Society (CAS) Meeting in 2007 (co-author).
 His research projects have been funded by the Nova Scotia Health Research Foundation, the IWK Health Centre and the Canadian Anesthesiologists’ Society.
-Prior to joining Dalhousie University in 2007, Dr. George completed a research/clinical fellowship in Women’s Anesthesia at Duke University Medical Center.
+Prior to joining Dalhousie University in 2007, Ron completed a research/clinical fellowship in women’s anesthesia at Duke University Medical Center.